hyperledger/fabric/docs/source/write_first_app.rst

 let's start by creating a car.

 Below we can see how this process works.
-An update is proposed, endorsed, then returned to the application, which sends it to be ordered and written to the ledger:
+An update is proposed, endorsed, then returned to the application, which in turn sends it to be ordered and written to every peer's ledger:

 .. image:: images/UpdatingtheLedger.png

 Our first update to the ledger will be to create a new car.
 We have a separate Javascript program -- ``invoke.js`` -- that we will use to make updates.
-Just as with queries, use an editor to open the program and navigate to the codeblock where we construct our invocation:
+Just as with queries, use an editor to open the program and navigate to the code block where we construct our invocation:

 .. code:: bash

-    // createCar - requires 5 args, ex: args: ['CAR11', 'Honda', 'Accord', 'Black', 'Tom'],
+  // createCar chaincode function - requires 5 args, ex: args: ['CAR12', 'Honda', 'Accord', 'Black', 'Tom'],
-    // changeCarOwner - requires 2 args , ex: args: ['CAR10', 'Barry'],
+  // changeCarOwner chaincode function - requires 2 args , ex: args: ['CAR10', 'Barry'],
-    // send proposal to endorser
-    var request = {
+  // must send the proposal to endorsing peers var request = {
-        targets: targets,
+    //targets: let default to the peer assigned to the client
-        chaincodeId: options.chaincode_id,
+    chaincodeId: 'fabcar',
     fcn: '',
     args: [''],
-        chainId: options.channel_id,
+    chainId: 'mychannel',
     txId: tx_id
   };

 You'll see that we can call one of two functions - ``createCar`` or ``changeCarOwner``.
 First, let’s create a red Chevy Volt and give it to an owner named Nick.
 We're up to ``CAR9`` on our ledger, so we'll use ``CAR10`` as the identifying key here.
-Edit this codeblock to look like this:
+Edit this code block to look like this:

 .. code:: bash

   var request = {
-        targets: targets,
+    //targets: let default to the peer assigned to the client
-        chaincodeId: options.chaincode_id,
+    chaincodeId: 'fabcar',
     fcn: 'createCar',
     args: ['CAR10', 'Chevy', 'Volt', 'Red', 'Nick'],
-        chainId: options.channel_id,
+    chainId: 'mychannel',
     txId: tx_id
   };

 Save it and run the program: